Frantic parents rush to Paramus school after NJ bus crash

 "My friends actually called me and asked if she was OK and I said 'what do you mean, she's on a trip, why would she not be ok'", one parent said.
 "And then they informed me that there was a horrific accident."

-"I get a text message from my brother, 'is Austin on a field trip today?', and I lost it and just came running here," said another parent.
+"I get a text message from my brother, 'is Austin on a field trip today?', and I lost it and just came running here," said parent Kathy Lafaso.

-11-year-old Austin was on one of the buses that didn't crash and made it all the way to the field trip destination, Waterloo Village in Stanhope, before they turned around and headed back.
+11-year-old Austin Lafaso was on one of the buses that didn't crash and made it all the way to the field trip destination, Waterloo Village in Stanhope, before they turned around and headed back.

 "When I came back people were talking about it," he said.
 "It's scary."